ecmwf/ecflow/Doc/online/change_history/change_history.rst

 **Change History**
 ==================

+4.0.0 (production, October 2013)
+   - ecflow_client : Updated parsing to allow suite to have labels
+   - ecflow_client : Moved to boost 1.53
+   - ecflow_server : Moved to boost 1.53
+   - *             : Update ecflow_migrate to take into account label's that have new lines
+   - *             : Migrated source control management from perforce to git, and up updated build scripts

 3.1.9: (production, September 2013)
    - ecflowview    : fix crash in the preference dialog
    - ecflow_client : Change parsing for aliases variables.
 No longer check variable names.